EFWob/RetroRadio/README.migrate.md

 # Integrate RetroRadio into ESP32-Radio

+__TODO: this does not work that way for now.
+There is still some data (global variables) that need to be shifted from main RetroRadio.ino to addRR.ino__

 ## Necessary steps
-- Include "ARetroRadioExtension.ino" and "ARetroRadioExtension.h" from this repository to your project (src-)directory.
+- Include "addRR.ino" and "addRR.h" from this repository to your project (src-)directory.
 - In the header file, _RETRORADIO_ is defined.
 This define can be used as guard for conditional compile.
 If this define is commented out, no additional functionality will be included.
-- Add _#include "ARetroRadioExtension.h"_ at an appropriate location of _main.cpp_ (for older versions into _ESP32Radio.ino_).
+- Add _#include "addRR.h"_ at an appropriate location of _main.cpp_ (for older versions into _ESP32Radio.ino_).
 - in _setup()_, add _setupRR ( SETUP_START );_ after NVS has started but before _readprogbuttons()_ is called.
 Direct before is fine.
 - this step also starts Ethernet, if that interface is existing and the configuration is correct.
 If Ethernet is startet succesfully , you must check the flag _NetworkFound_ and only execute the command block starting with _WiFi.mode ( WIFI_STA ) ;_ up to the line _NetworkFound = connectwifi() ;_